saeem92/FocusTime-App/README.md

+A FocusTime Mobile App it is built with react native for both iOS and Android which you can use to focus on your work and decide how long you want to focus on and on what.
 # Sample Snack app

 Open the `App.js` file to start writing some code.
 You can preview the changes directly on your phone or tablet by clicking the **Run** button or use the simulator by clicking **Tap to Play**.
 When you're done, click **Save** and share the link!